nvidia-cosmos/cosmos-transfer1/examples/distillation_cosmos_transfer1_7b.md

 #### 5. Combining the Base and Control Checkpoints

-On HuggingFace, we provide the base model and control checkpoints in separate files.
+On Hugging Face, we provide the base model and control checkpoints in separate files.
 However, our distillation training codebase assumes a different format, where the base model and control checkpoints are combined in a single file.

 Run the following command to combine the base model and control checkpoints used for distillation: